Winter wedding photography and how to get the most out of it

 Winter is an increasingly popular time for couples to get married and many venues, suppliers and photographers are now busy all year round.
-There’s something very lovely about a winter wedding: cosy fires, seasonal decorative ideas, candles and warming comfort food.
+There’s something lovely about a winter wedding photography featuring cosy fires, seasonal decorations, candles and warming comfort food.

 It is also a wonderful time of the year for photography.
 Winter weddings can feature some of the most beautiful sunsets you’ll see all year.
-The golden hour light in the winter is often spectacular.
-There’s also something very romantic about wrapping up for a frosty stomp around a park, or a visit to an area with lots of twinkly lights.
+The golden hour light in the winter can be spectacular.
+There’s also something romantic about wrapping up for a frosty stomp around a park, or a visit to an area with lots of twinkly lights.

 Photography challenges for winter weddings

 As a wedding photographer though, winter weddings can be some of the trickiest to photograph.
-Your photographer needs to be able to master their flash and have access to high end photography equipment that copes well with low light situations.
+Your photographer needs to be able to master their flash and have access to professional-grade photography equipment that copes well with low light situations.

 The latter is especially important as flash is often not allowed at all during wedding ceremonies.
-They’ll also need to be able to light your portraits and group shots if you’re planning a late winter wedding ceremony.
+Photographers also might need to light your portraits and group shots if you’re planning a late winter wedding ceremony.

 Here are a few tips and things to consider, to help you to make the most of your winter wedding photography experience: